use-init/init/docs/usage.md

 * npm (comes with node)
 * Sass (Ruby gem: `$ gem install sass`)

-Apart from that we make use of GruntJS and you might want to install it globally via
+Apart from that we make use of GruntJS and you might want to install it globally via:

 	$ npm i -g grunt-cli